globulus/simi/README.md

 #### @ - self referencing
 The @ operator maps exactly to *self.*, i.e @tank is identical to writing self.tank.
 It's primarily there to save time and effort when implementing classes (when you really write a lot of *self.*s).

+### !! - get annotations
+The !! operator retrieves the list of annotations associated with a field.
+For more details on usage, check out [Šimi annotations](#annotations).

 #### Bitwise operations

 All bitwise operations (and, or, xor, unary complement, shift left, shift right, unsigned shift right) are implemented as methods on the Number class: